 On February 9, 2018, the Bipartisan Budget Act of 2018 (Act) was enacted.
 The Act includes a historic funding increase in the Child Care and Development Fund (CCDF) through the Child Care and Development Block Grant.
 The increased funding supports both greater investments in quality improvement initiatives and direct child care services for eligible families.

-Because of the Act’s increase in CCDF funding and the resulting increase in local workforce development area (workforce area) allocations, the 2 percent allocation that Boards are required to set aside for quality improvement activities increased for Board Contract Year 2019.
+Because of the Act’s increase in CCDF funding and the resulting increase in local workforce development area (workforce area) allocations, the 2 percent allocation that Boards are required to set aside for quality improvement activities increased for Board Contract Year 2019 (BCY’19).
 The Texas Workforce Commission (TWC) also provided an additional $7 million to Boards for quality improvement activities and increased the staffing budget for Texas Rising Star mentors and assessors by $6.5 million.

 TWC awards the following child care grants to Boards: